My weekly look at Blurt's economic indicators.

 Although Vote Yields are expressed in terms of financial returns, they are also fundamental expressions of the level of activity on each chain relative to the coin minting rate.

 Hive has undergone HF25 and, as predicted, rates are falling towards the chain yield.
+The Dlease rate seems to be yanked up and down by just one account, so oscillates between 10% and 13%.
 Steem is higher due entirely to the high SBD.

-I would also note that those users who bemoan the Blurt statistics on CoinGecko realise that their price is taken only from Probit and STEX.
-So, if you wish to influence the public manifestation of the BLURT price then buy it on Probit!
-It also has by far the lowest transfer fee of just 0.1 BLURT.
+I would also note that those users who are concerned about the BLURT statistics on CoinGecko realise that their price is now taken only from Probit and the BBLURT pool.
+So, if you wish to influence the public manifestation of the BLURT price then buy it on one of those platforms!
+Probit has by far the lowest transfer fee of just 0.1 BLURT.

 I hope these numbers will give members some insights into how the Blurt economic system is managed and, more importantly, how each individual user can both benefit from and affect the whole chain.